IDAES/RegComp/README.md

 # RegressionCompare
-*Owais Sarwar, Carnegie Mellon University"
+*Owais Sarwar, Carnegie Mellon University*
 *Nick Sahinidis, Georgia Institue of Technology*

 A straightforward tool for automatic building of and comparison of linear regression models.
 Models are built using cross-validation and compared 'under one hood.'